alberto-lazari/masters-thesis/chapters/permission-model.typ

 - System and device settings.

-This system of permissions gives apps a mechanism to follow the least privilege principle, and increase user awareness, creating a barrier that requires---either explicit or implicit---user or system consent, before sensitive information or powerful features can be accessed.
+This system of permissions gives apps a mechanism to follow the least privilege principle and increase user awareness, creating a barrier that requires---either explicit or implicit---user or system consent before sensitive information or powerful features can be accessed.

 Every app must declare all required permissions in its `AndroidManifest.xml` file.
 The manifest can be seen as a contract,